MrBacks07/MrBacks07/README.md

 ### 👋 Hi, I’m Kamil

-I'm young student who's interested into coding, I love to tells computer what it need to do.
+I'm young student who's interested into coding, I love to tell computer what it need to do.
 My life's motto is to be better than yesterday.

 - 👀 I’m interested in backend languages mainly C#, Python but i don't have problems with basic C++
 - 🌱 My first programming language is C#.